Web3alto/chatGptClone/README.md

 # ChatGPT Clone

-Welcome to the **ChatGPT Clone** GitHub repository!
-This project aims to create a clone of the ChatGPT application using React and CSS.
+This project is currently in development, aiming to create a clone of the ChatGPT application using React and CSS.
 The goal is to provide a user-friendly interface where users can interact with a simulated chatbot powered by the GPT-3.5 language model.
+Please note that the project is not yet finished, but as soon as it's complete, a link will be provided for users to test the application.

 ## Project Overview